mathisgauthey/mathisgauthey.github.io_old/content/post/Using Git to sync your Obsidian vault on Android devices.md

 # Using Git to Sync Your Obsidian Vault on Android Devices

+My new guide using tasker to sync on app start-up and close instead of using cron jobs at time intervals : [How to Use Obsidian Git Sync on Android]({{< ref "How to Use Obsidian Git Sync on Android" >}})

 Hi everyone!
 As I'm using Obsidian Git on my laptop, and it isn't available on android (yet?), I searched for ways to make it simple on Android.
 I wrote myself a tutorial and wanted to share it with you all!
 This one is not using SSH keys which might be too complicated for the standard user.
 But if you do use a SSH key, remember not to use a passphrase if you want the process to be automated and or fast with your widget!

 Install Termux and Termux Widget